 It also includes a number of rollercoaster rides and has forty-two attractions in total.
 Visitors can go back on the reverse rollercoaster Oziris, or experience many other shows such as performances with dolphins, stunts, or performances from Roman soldiers.

 Campix Paris is a great place to visit a park or visit Paris.
-Campix Paris offers many accommodation options, from campsites to bungalows or mobile houses.
-There, visitors can enjoy the tranquility of nature.
+Campix Paris offers many accommodation options, from campsites to bungalows, mobile houses, and three different themed hotels (Les Trois Hiboux, La Cité Suspendue, and Les Quais de Lutèce – each one very reasonably priced).

-Parc Astérix is a great place to visit for anyone looking for a thrilling and fantastic park experience based on the popular comic series Astérix and Obélix.
-With seventeen different attractions, there is something for everyone at this park.
+Parc Astérix is a great place to visit for anyone looking for a thrilling and fantastic park experience based on the popular comic series Astérix and Obélix – the two scrappy Gauls who defend their village and way of life from those pesky invading Romans.

 Alton Towers – United Kingdom

-The rollercoaster rides of Nemesis, Rita, and Smiler are some of the most popular attractions in Alton Towers.
-These rides are sure to thrill visitors from throughout the country.
+The rollercoaster rides Nemesis, Rita, and Smiler are some of the most popular attractions in Alton Towers.
+These rides thrill visitors from throughout the country.

-In addition to these thrilling rides, Alton Towers also offers 3 themed hotels – lodges – tree houses.
-Guests can also enjoy the well-maintained garden, which is a throwback to the time when the theme park first opened its doors.
+In addition to these thrilling rides, Alton Towers also offers three themed hotels (Alton Towers Hotel, Splash Landings Hotel, and CBeebies Land Hotel), as well as other unique accommodation options including, lodges, stargazing pods, and even tree houses.
+At the park’s namesake hotel, guests can also enjoy the well-maintained garden, which is a throwback to the time when the theme park first opened its doors.

 Alton Towers is easily accessible by car, as it is located just off the M1 motorway.
 Visitors can also reach the theme park by train, as Alton Towers has located just a short walk from the Alton Towers railway station.